 A member of the Law Society of Upper Canada since 1987, Richard is a graduate of the University of Ottawa (B.A. ’81) and the University of Toronto (LL.B. ’85).
 He has also completed the executive development programme at the Wharton School, University of Pennsylvania.

-Adam Conyers is Chief Financial Officer and Senior Vice-President of CNSX Markets Inc. His role includes managing and directing the accounting and financial reporting functions for the company as well as administration and human resources.
-Additionally, he works closely with the CEO on corporate strategy and business development.
-Adam’s involvement with the company dates back to 2002 when he was a consultant to the creation of the company.
-He was also a Director of the company from 2003 through to his resignation in late 2015 to take on his new role.
-During this period he has served as Board Chair, as a member of the Audit Committee and as Chair of the Human Resources Committee.
+Mary Anne Palangio is Chief Financial Officer of the Canadian Securities Exchange.
+Her role includes managing and directing the accounting and financial reporting functions for the company as well as administration and human resources.
+Additionally, she works closely with the CEO and senior management team on corporate strategy and business development.
+Mary Anne was a Director of the company from 2016 through to her resignation in early 2020 to take on her current role.
+During this period she served as Chair of the Audit Committee and as Chair of the Human Resources Committee.

 Jamie AndersonGeneral Counsel & Corporate Secretary